 Twitter has not become a major component of my online strategy – yet.
 I use it and follow it (somewhat), but it hasn’t reached the point of, “I can’t function without it.”
-I completely believe that using Twitter will boost my present online business, but I just have not had the time to integrate it into the total strategy yet.
+I completely believe that using Twitter (and other social media) can build an audience, but I just have not had the time to integrate it into the total strategy yet.

 Most of what we teach didn’t exist five years ago.
 Most of what we use daily won’t be relevant in five years.
 We are professional learners.

 But this brings up an interesting contextual issue about Twitter, its usefulness and relevance, and also about technology.